What is the Applied Research Centre

 - providing participants to work on projects

-- liaising with physical resources to provide work space, laboratories, and other facilities within the College
+- liaising with Facilities Management to provide work space, laboratories, and other facilities within the College

 We would love to keep in touch!